 - Divide your cheesecake batter evenly between 18 cups.
 Go ahead and fill them almost to the top.
 Bake for 40 minutes or until there's no wobble left.
 Allow to cool to room temperature and then refrigerate for at least 4 hours.
 Overnight is fine.

-- Top your tiny cheesecakes with caramel whipped cream if you can find it.
-Plain is fine, too.
-Either way, have fun.
+- Top your tiny cheesecakes with whipped cream to serve.

 - You can replace the spices with with a tablespoon of pumpkin pie spice if you have it, or swap out other similar spices based on what you have in your collection.